 Fluorescent bent lamps

 Fluorescent bent lamps come in a few different options.
 The most common that we see is a fluorescent bent T8 with six-inch leg spacing.
+As you would expect, the tube is bent in a U-shape.
+For this reason, they could also be called U-bent fluorescents.

 The other common application in which you see circlines is “bubble” bowls.
 You know – those bowls that are typically in hotel or church hallways on the ceiling?
 If you take them off, you’ll probably find two fluorescent circlines inside, giving the fixture an even glow.